-Some of the most popular Portuguese recipes include Bacalhau com natas, made with cooking cream and onions, Bacalhau à brás, fried with shredded potatoes, eggs, and onion, or simple Bacalhau no forno, which is baked in the oven.
+Some of the most popular Portuguese recipes include Bacalhau com Natas (made with cream and onions), Bacalhau à Brás (fried with shredded potatoes, eggs, and onion), or simple Bacalhau no Forno (baked in the oven).

 Depending on the Portuguese regions you visit, you’ll find many local variations of this classic Portuguese dish.
 You can even try a quick snack with pastéis de bacalhau, a wonderous dish of deep-fried codfish croquettes.

 Discover more Portuguese foods.